B23579/openmp/README.md

 ## Difference between pragma omp critical and single.

-`Single`: Lets you specify that a section of code should be executed on a single thread, not necessarily the master thread.
+`Single`: Lets you specify that a section of code should be executed on a single thread, not necessarily the master thread. has an implicit barrier upon completion of the region, where all threads wait for synchronization.

 `Critical`: specify that code is executed by one thread at a time, it is executed as many times as there are threads.